XiaosuTong/web/DecisionTree/markdown/01.intro.md

 A decision tree is a simple representation for classifying examples.
 Decision tree learning is one of the most successful techniques for supervised classification learning.
-Assume that all of the features have finite discrete domains, and there is a single target feature called the classification (Y).
+Assume that all of the features have finite discrete domains, and there is a single target feature called the classification ($Y$).
 Each element of the domain of the classification is called a class.
 A decision tree or a classification tree is a tree in which each internal (non-leaf) node is labeled with an input feature ($X_i$).